 The 7 Most Horrifying Disasters That Ever Happened In Maine

-It’s not easy to think about the sad parts of a state’s past, but it’s the hard parts that forge who we are today.
-Maine didn’t become the strong, special place it is without overcoming some challenges and it’s important to pay homage to the people who witnessed these trying times.
-Without glorifying them, here are some of the worst disasters Maine has had to face.
+It's not easy to think about the sad parts of a state's past, but it's the hard parts that forge who we are today.
+Maine didn't become the strong, special place it is without overcoming some challenges, and it's important to pay homage to the people who witnessed and survived these trying times.
+Without glorifying them, here are some of the worst disasters our state has had to face; these are seven natural disasters in Maine nobody will ever forget:

 This epic storm hit along the east coast from Virginia to Maine.
 While the snow was heavy, the most dangerous element was the strong wind, measured at over 90 mph along the coast of New England.
 The cold air was also life threatening.
 In Maine, the Turnpike was closed due to "marooned" vehicles.